 iShredder™ Mac’s heart has an innovative search algorithm to detect and effectively clean up useless temporary junk data, caches, log files, and macOS snapshots.

-With just a push of a button, iShredder™ Mac not only brings back valuable storage space to your Macbook or iMac, but it also ensures a performance tuning.
+With just a push of a button, iShredder™ Mac not only brings back valuable storage space to your Macbook, Mac mini or iMac, but it also ensures a performance tuning.
 It ensures that the files that contain fragments of your data are erased.

 iShredder™ surpasses international standards used by state and military organizations in secure file deletion with a wide selection of tried-and-trusted state-of-the-art deletion algorithms.
 Each algorithm has been analyzed by authorities and independent organizations to make sure it really does what it says on the tin – data destruction beyond redemption.